 Boxing in South East London

-The O2 sits in Greenwich, and Honour and Glory Boxing Club is in Kidbrooke, SE3, eight minutes up the road.
+The O2 sits in Greenwich, and Honour and Glory Boxing Club is in Kidbrooke, SE3, a short drive away.
 That proximity is not coincidental.
 South East London has a tradition with the sport that runs deep, and fights like this one are part of why.

 If watching Chisora and Wilder makes you want to find out what training actually feels like, a free trial class is the place to start.
 No commitment, no equipment required, no experience needed.
 You will leave with a better understanding of what the fighters on that screen are actually doing, and why it is as difficult as it looks.